grahamjenson/list_of_recommender_systems/README.md

 1. [ProbQA](https://github.com/srogatch/ProbQA) is a C++/CUDA recommender system that uses Bayesian approach to learning how answers to its questions map to best recommendations of a target being searched.
 On GitHub it's available with an example of learning the binary search algorithm.
 Its application to a [video game recommendation system](http://probqa.com/) is available on the internet as a demo of the engine.
 1. [Microsoft Recommenders](https://github.com/Microsoft/Recommenders) contains examples, utilities and best practices for building recommendation systems.
 Implementations of several state-of-the-art algorithms are provided for self-study and customization in your own applications.
 1. [Gorse](https://gorse.io/) is an offline recommender system backend based on collaborative filtering written in Go.
 It implements mutiple rated or ranked based recommenders and multiple tools ranging from import/export tools to RESTful recommender server.
+1. [Nvidia Merlin](https://developer.nvidia.com/blog/announcing-nvidia-merlin-application-framework-for-deep-recommender-systems/) is an end-to-end recommender-on-GPU framework that aims to provide fast feature engineering and high training throughput to enable fast experimentation and production retraining of DL recommender models.

 ## Non-SaaS Product Recommender Systems